A hard case is where making everyone happy is going to be difficult.

 There were no cracks in the brick veneer or the drywall.
 There were no door issues.
 The elevation measurements were consistent with the lack of distress in the house.
 Everything indicated that the foundation was performing better than average.

 After I submitted the report, her boyfriend called and demanded that I meet with him at the house so he could show me what the house needed foundation repair.
 I normally would not do that; he was not my client.
 However, the listing agent referred me to her clients for making foundation performance assessments for several houses per year.

 We met at the house.
 The first thing he showed me was the driveway.
 The section adjacent to the street was new.
 I explained that the driveway was not part of the foundation.
 One had no effect on the other.
 He insisted that the last driveway section was replaced only because it was in bad shape and that proved that the supporting soil was bad.

 Next, he told me to follow him to the left side of the house.
 I followed.
 Then with both of us staring at the left side brick veneer wall, he said: see, the owner is hiding the cracks.
 I looked at the wall but there were no cracks and no sign of any repair.
 I pointed that out.

 His response was that foundation repair was common in this area and that the lack of cracks showed that the owner was covering everything up.

 I told him I had seen and heard enough and no changes would be made in the report.

 About a week later I received a call for another single mother.
 She told me that the other buyer had backed out.
 She asked if I had any concerns about the foundation and I told her it was just an older production home and there was no reason to be concerned about the foundation.

 Beware of friends, uncles, parents, etc who think they know somethings about foundations.
-They may mean well but they do not neccessarily do good.
+They may mean well, but they do not necessarily do good.